bdionne/indexer/Readme.md

 My son, a pianist, was home for the weekend, filling the house with beautiful Shostakovich fugues and Beethoven sonatas, so I decided to relax and hack on the couch.

-## FTI for CouchDB databases in CouchDB
+## Prototyping FTI for CouchDB databases in CouchDB

 Chapter 20 of Joe Armstrong's <a href="http://www.pragprog.com/titles/jaerlang/programming-erlang">Erlang book</a> provides a nice example of the use of processes to do full text indexing with map/reduce.
 The essential idea is to spawn a process for each document to index and let the reduce function populate the inverted index as it collects the results of the map phase.
 I recently heard mention of <a href="http://dukesoferl.blogspot.com/2009/07/osmos.html">osmos</a> in a talk from the NoSQL east conference and it struck me as the ideal data structure for storing an inverted, particularly since it supports user-defined merging.
 So when one encounters the word Neoplasm in multiple docs one can just write the key/value to the store and let a defined merging function sort things out.